×

 Market updates are among the postcard designs best suited to geo farming.
 Like the sports schedule you send every season, a quarterly market update is a postcard design that your recipients will soon start to expect, which is great news for you.
 It means you are likely to be top of mind during that anticipatory period.
 And each time your market updates arrive as scheduled, you become more familiar and more trusted.

-6. Request for referrals postcards
+6. Request for referral postcards

 referral postcard